 Chasmanthium latifolium – Northern Sea Oats Zone 3-8 Hgt 2 – 5’ Self seeds if not cut; Good in an area that you can naturalize- another words- let it do its thing.
 Full sun to part shade; Seed heads emerge green but turn purplish bronze.
 Bright green leaves.

-I also use annual grasses for color contrast and backdrop in my annual bed.
+I also use annual grasses for color contrast and backdrop in my annual bed and in containers

 Pennisetum setaceum ‘Rubrum’ – Fountain Grass -Zone 9-10 Hgt 3-5′ Full Sun